 How about that blizzard earlier this week.
 It was pretty much weaksauce compared to the other blizzards we’ve seen.
 The one thing I did enjoy most was how empty the roads were in east norriton, despite perfect driving conditions.
 Then the very next day when all you sally’s decided to dig yourselves out was atrocious!
 Not only did you come out in hoards to do whatever it is you were doing, but then you drove like the roads were icy?
 What a disgrace, you’re in Pennsylvania people!

-- East Norriton woman who stole from cancer patient learns her fate - The Times Herald
+- Robbery in East Norriton under investigation - The Times Herald

-- Einstein Montgomery maternity ward, East Norriton, receives special recognition - The Times Herald
+- Great Clips opens in East Norriton with $4.99 special - The Times Herald

 - Charity (2)